-- (1) The Papscanee Island Nature Preserve is not likely suitable for box or spotted turtle reintroduction, but does have potential to provide map turtle habitat (map turtles are a declining species in NY state); - (2) There are potentially several other areas in the Upper Hudson that would benefit from turtle re-introduction efforts: - (3) Map turtle populations occur to the north and south of BASF Rensselaer, but there is little to no information regarding whether or not these populations communicate ecologically with one another; and - (4) There is a pressing scientific need for a map turtle study in the Upper Hudson River to help document the most appropriate conservation measures for this declining species.
+- The Papscanee Island Nature Preserve is not likely suitable for box or spotted turtle reintroduction, but does have potential to provide map turtle habitat (map turtles are a declining species in NY state); - (2) There are potentially several other areas in the Upper Hudson that would benefit from turtle re-introduction efforts; - (3) Map turtle populations occur to the north and south of BASF Rensselaer, but there is little to no information regarding whether or not these populations communicate ecologically with one another; and - (4) There is a pressing scientific need for a map turtle study in the Upper Hudson River to help document the most appropriate conservation measures for this declining species.

 Given these observations, BASF has included the following phased program.
 Initially, under Mr. Breisch's direction, BASF will coordinate a map turtle study in the Upper Hudson River, with a focus on documenting the presence/absence of this species, and ascertaining the best approach for reintroduction of this species into the area.
 It is envisioned that elements of this study will be conducted by a local university, with research funding and oversight provided by BASF.
-Once this study is conducted, BASF will coordinate with NYDEC to identify appropriate locations for turtle re-introduction and habitat enhancement.
+Once the first phase of this study is conducted, BASF will coordinate with NYSDEC to develop subsequent phases of the study that will attempt to gather data relevant to observations 3 and 4 above, including whether map turtle populations in this area communicate ecologically with one another, where these populations may nest, and where locations for possible turtle re-introduction or habitat enhancements would be most appropriate.
 Finally, a turtle re-introduction program will be initiated with a goal of releasing 5 to 10 head-started turtles per year over five years to help establish a map turtle population in the Papscanee Reserve (or elsewhere, depending upon the study results).